 It was not always easy for the students, or for me as the teacher, but choice brought out the best in all of us.

-Innovative Teaching Challenge #1: Try to find a small way you can give your students choice in their learning this week.
-It does not need to be an entire project, but instead can start with a daily activity.
+Quick Challenge: Try to find a small way you can give your students a choice in their learning this week.
+It does not need to be an entire project but instead can start with small activity.
 Give your students choice and see how they respond.
 Ask them about the difference in learning something they chose versus something that was picked for them.
 Let us know how it goes in the comments!